cforlando/cforlando.github.io/index.md

 Some words to describe us:  transparent, inclusive, respectful, permissionless, generative.

-We welcome you to bring your talents to create a better Orlando.
+We want you to bring your talents to create a better Orlando.

 How can you help?
 -----------------